ShackShackou/labrute/README.md

 - Optional: Create an `eternaltwin.local.toml` config file for Eternaltwin.
 You don't need it to start LaBrute, but it may be useful for more advanced usage.
 (An example is provided in the [eternaltwin.local.toml.sample](eternaltwin.local.toml.sample) file)

-- Install dependencies: `yarn install` (This should also setup your database from the `schema.prisma` file and the migrations)
+- Install dependencies: `yarn install` (This should also setup your database from the `schema.prisma` file and the migrations).
+After installation, run `yarn lint` to ensure code quality

 - Make sure to initialize your etwin database by running `yarn eternaltwin db sync`